 What’s next?
 When there is a problem with your car, you take it to a mechanic to get it fixed.
 You take it to an expert.

 What about when you are unwell?
 You go to the experts, therapists.
-But you are not a car and you cannot be fixed.
+But you are not a car and you don’t go get fixed, like a car would.

 For therapy to work, you need to be an active participant, bringing your expertise about what life is like for you.
 The best solutions and insights will come from you, with the therapist acting more like a skilled and knowledgeable facilitator, guiding the process.
 Therapists do not fix you and they do not tell you what to do, how to walk, talk, think, and feel.
 And thank heavens for that!
 Can you imagine being dependent on a therapist to tell you how to live?